No767/Dcey-SMP-Hub/contributing.md

 - Describe the change (issue fix, clean up code, etc)
 - When doing a pull request, make sure the pull request goes into the dev branch
 - And dont delete the dev branch
+- List the branch, and the commit number starting from the most recent commit

 ## Code Styleguides
 Please make sure that the code is readable and clean. for example,